Skip to main content

 A note app is a multi-year commitment because moving notes is non-trivial.
 Realistic migration costs:

-Importing into OneNote.
-Microsoft offers an Evernote-to-OneNote importer for Windows; Mac users go through a Windows VM or community Python script.
-Bear-to-OneNote requires exporting Bear notes as Markdown, then pasting into OneNote pages (no native importer).
+Microsoft offers an Evernote-to-OneNote importer for Windows.
+Mac users usually need a Windows VM or community Python script.
+Bear-to-OneNote migration requires exporting Bear notes as Markdown, then pasting them into OneNote pages because there is no native importer.
 A 1,000-note migration from Bear takes 4-8 hours of cleanup.

-Exporting from OneNote.
-This is the famously hard part.
+Exporting from OneNote is the hard part.
 OneNote stores notes in a proprietary binary format that does not export cleanly.
 The community tool OneNoteExporter converts to Markdown, but loses handwriting, embedded videos, and section-level passwords.
 Plan a full week to migrate a 5-year OneNote library out.

-The pattern: Bear is easy to leave; OneNote is hard.
+The pattern is simple: Bear is easy to leave, and OneNote is hard.
 Factor this into the choice if you suspect you might switch tools in 2-3 years.

 Real-World Workflows Compared